-11) Passenger Seat
+11) Passenger Seats

-The three passenger seats are not adjustable.
+The three passenger seats are not adiustable.

-The front passenger seat can be tilted forward for removal by releasing the latch located between the seat and the backrest.
+The front passenger seat can be tilted forward for removal by releasing the latch located between the seat cushion and the backrest.
 Once tilted forward the seat can be removed by pulling upwards.

 The rear passenger seats are attached by four bolts at the back.
+For removal of the rear seats, tools from tool kit can be used.